PEtab-dev/PEtab/doc/documentation_data_format.rst

   IDs, such as parameters, species or compartments defined in the model.
   Only one column is allowed per ID.
-  Values for these condition entities may be provided either as numeric values, or as IDs defined in the model, the parameter table or both.
+  Values for these condition entities may be provided either as numeric values, or as IDs defined in the model, the mapping table or the parameter table.

   - ``${parameterId}``